Getting started

 The Basics

-Qubes OS is an operating system built out of securely-isolated compartments called qubes.
-For example, you might have a work qube, a personal qube, a banking qube, a web browsing qube, and so on.
+Qubes OS is an operating system built out of securely-isolated compartments, or qubes.
+You can have a work qube, a personal qube, a banking qube, a web browsing qube, a standalone Windows qube and so on.
 You can have as many qubes as you want!
-Most of the time, you’ll be using an app qube, which is a qube intended for running software programs like web browsers, email clients, and word processors.
+Most of the time, you’ll be using an app qube, a qube for running software programs like web browsers, email clients, and word processors.
 Each app qube is based on another type of qube called a template.
-More than one qube can be based on the same template.
+The same template can be a base for various qubes.
 Importantly, a qube cannot modify its template in any way.
 This means that, if a qube is ever compromised, its template and any other qubes based on that template will remain safe.
 This is what makes Qubes OS so secure.
 Even if an attack is successful, the damage is limited to a single qube.

 There are also some “helper” qubes in your system.
 Each qube that connects to the Internet does so through a network-providing service qube.
 If you need to access USB devices, another service qube will do that.
 There’s also a management qube that automatically handles a lot of background housekeeping.
 For the most part, you won’t have to worry about it, but it’s nice to know that it’s there.
 As with app qubes, service qubes and management qubes are also based on templates.
 Templates are usually named after their operating system (often a Linux distribution) and corresponding version number.
 There are many ready-to-use templates to choose from, and you can download and have as many as you like.

-Last but not least, there’s a very special admin qube which, as the name suggests, is used to administer your entire system.
+Last but not least, there’s a very special admin qube used to administer your entire system.
 There’s only one admin qube, and it’s called dom0.
 You can think of it as the master qube, holding ultimate power over everything that happens in Qubes OS.
-Dom0 is more trusted than any other qube.
-If dom0 were ever compromised, it would be “game over.”
-The entire system would effectively be compromised.
+Dom0 is the most trusted one of all qubes.
+If dom0 were ever to be compromised, it would be “game over”- an effective compromise of the entire system.
 That’s why everything in Qubes OS is specifically designed to protect dom0 and ensure that doesn’t happen.
 Due to its overarching importance, dom0 has no network connectivity and is used only for running the desktop environment and window manager.
 Dom0 should never be used for anything else.
 In particular, you should never run user applications in dom0.
 (That’s what your app qubes are for!)
+In short, be very careful when interacting with dom0.

 Color & Security

 You’ll choose a color for each of your qubes out of a predefined set of colors.
-Each window on your desktop will have its frame colored according to the color of that qube.
-These colored frames help you keep track of which qube each window belongs to and how trustworthy it is.
-This is especially helpful when you have the same app running in multiple qubes at the same time.
+The color of the frame of each window on your desktop will correspond to the color of that qube.
+These colored frames help you keep track of which qube you’re currently using.
+You may use them to show how trustworthy it is.
+This is especially helpful when you have the same program running in multiple qubes at the same time.
 For example, if you’re logged in to your bank account in one qube while doing some random web surfing in a different qube, you wouldn’t want to accidentally enter your banking password in the latter!
 The colored frames help to avoid such mistakes.

-Most Qubes users associate red with what’s untrusted and dangerous (like a red light: stop! danger!), green with what’s safe and trusted, and yellow and orange with things in the middle.
-This color scheme also extends to include blue and black, which are usually interpreted as indicating progressively more trusted domains than green, with black being ultimately trusted.
-Color and associated meanings are ultimately up to you, however.
-The system itself does not treat the colors differently.
+Most Qubes users associate red with what’s untrusted and dangerous (like a red stop light signalling danger), green with what’s safe and trusted, and yellow and orange with things in-between.
+This color scheme also includes blue and black, commonly interpreted as indicating progressively more trusted domains than green, with black being ultimately trusted.
+However, color and associated meanings are entirely up to you.
+The system itself does not treat the colors differently - they’re all equally safe on their own.
 If you create two identical qubes — black and red, say — they’ll be the same until you start using them differently.
-Feel free to use the colors in whatever way is most useful to you.
-For example, you might decide to use three or four qubes for work activities and give them all the same color — or all different colors.
-It’s entirely up to you.
+Feel free to use the colors in the way that best meets your needs.
+For example, you might decide to use three or four qubes for work activities and give them all the same color — or all different colors depending on the nature of the task they are used for.

 User Interface